- Our itinerary could include:

 Day 2 - The National Botanical Gardens in Carmarthanshire were opened in May 2000 making it the first national botanic garden to be created in the new millennium.
 These beautiful gardens are the most visited garden in Wales.
 Aberglasney House and Gardens are set in the beautiful Tywi Valley and is one of the finest gardens in Wales, as well as an inspiration to poets since 1477.
 The story of Aberglasney spans many centuries, but the origins of the house are still shrouded in obscurity.

-Day 3 - Swansea is home to the National Waterfront Museum and the largest Indoor Market in Wales or you might just want to relax on the Swansea Prom, enjoying the sea air.
+Day 3 - Swansea is home to the National Waterfront Museum and the largest Indoor Market in Wales.
 Swansea’s 1940’s Museum allows you to experience the sights & sounds of life during WWII.
 Swansea Bay's 1940’s recreation is the next best thing to actually being there and living through this fascinating period in British history.
 Whether you lived through the 1940’s yourself or want to find out about more about how your parents and grandparents fared during this difficult but interesting time, a trip to Swansea Bay is a must.
 The Birthplace & House of one of Swansea’s famous sons, Dylan Thomas played a huge part in shaping the style and output of Dylan Thomas.
 Dylan was born in the front bedroom of the house in 1914 and continued to live at Number 5 until his parents moved out in 1937 of his '...Glamorgan villa...' overlooking the '… long and splendid curving shore…' of Swansea Bay.
 The Birth Place has been restored to its condition in 1914 when it was bought as a new house by the Thomas family.

-Day 4 - The Brecon Mountains and a 1 hour journey on the Brecon Steam Railway.
+Day 4 - The Brecon Mountains 1 hour journey on the Brecon Steam Railway.
 Travelling in one of the all-weather observation coaches behind a vintage steam locomotive, you will see beautiful scenery.
-At the half way point at Pontsticill you can alight from the train for a short while before retracing your steps to the main station in Pant.
-Here you can visit the workshop where old steam locomotives are repaired or visit the visitor centre.
+At the half way point at Pontsticill alight from the train for a short while before returning a to the main station in Pant.
+Here you can see the workshop where old steam locomotives are repaired or visit the visitor centre.
 Llancaiach Fawr Manor.
 Set in a peaceful rural setting, this manor house belies the violence of its early years.
 Built in 1530 for Dafydd ap Richard it was designed to be easily defended during the turbulent reigns of Tudor kings and queens.
-TODAY….
-Llancaiach Fawr is a Living History Museum, where you step back in time and enter the Manor restored and furnished as it was in 1645.
+Today Llancaiach Fawr is a Living History Museum, where you step back in time and enter the Manor restored and furnished as it was in 1645.
 See and hear how ordinary people lived in extraordinary times and the folklore and superstition that played a vital part in the Industrial Revolution.

 Day 5 - Carmarthen is the oldest town in Wales, and offers the perfect mix of traditional and new.
 It is this magical mix of old and new which gives Carmarthen its unique and distinctive character.
 Tenby is a town steeped in ancient history surrounded by an imposing medieval stone wall.
 Through the passages of time Tenby has seen many changes but it has been on the leisure map for nearly 200 years.
 It has been reported that 'Tenby is one of the UK's finest holiday resorts, with a medieval centre and three gorgeous Blue Flag beaches'.